prestidigitation/arch-linux-sysadmin/arch-base-install-using-efi-and-grub.md

 - Verify boot mode:
     - `ls /sys/firmware/efi/efivars` (If the directory exists then computer supports EFI)

+- Internet during setup:
+  - Ethernet is recommended, and should be automatically detected and configured by the installation image when plugged in.
+  - If Wi-Fi is required, it can be connected to using `iwd`, a wireless daemon included on the installation image.
-- Check internet connection with ping
+  - Check that internet is working with the `ping` command:
     - `ping -c 6 archlinux.org`

 - Update the system clock
   - `timedatectl set-ntp true`